 Thai Pai Dong

-Another cool-cat Thai-esque dai pai dong (see Soi.29 above), Thai Pai Dong is a newcomer to the scene, already beloved by many for its Instagrammable interior design and authentic Thai bites crafted by a team led by an ex-chef from Samsen.
-We’re particularly keen on two of Thai Pai Dong’s Wagyu dishes: the spicy Wagyu beef flat noodles (HKD98), otherwise known as pad kee mao or drunken noodles, and Wagyu beef boat noodles (HKD98).
+Another cool-cat Thai-esque dai pai dong (see Soi.29 above), Thai Pai Dong has quickly garnered a loyal following owing to its Instagrammable interior design and authentic Thai bites crafted by a team led by an ex-chef from Samsen.
+We’re particularly keen on two of Thai Pai Dong’s Wagyu dishes: the stir-fried spicy flat noodles with Wagyu beef (HK118), otherwise known as pad kee mao or drunken noodles, and Wagyu beef boat noodles (HKD98).
+The eatery’s oyster omelette (HKD138) also has a big fan base.

 Thai Pai Dong, G/F, 24 Man Yuen Street Jordan, 6648 0179